carlop/carlop/README.md

 ### Hi there 👋

+Welcome to my GitHub profile.

+🖥️ I’m looking for a job.
+⚡ Fun fact: I have passed all the Dark Souls games.

 <!--
 **carlop/carlop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.